gandraa/okteto-demo/README.md

 ```
 7. After starting an okteto container, the user will be inside the container and will be able to start app directly from there (e.g. go run main.go)

-Debug directly in Open Shift container
+Debug directly in Open Shift cluster

 8. Cancel the execution of go run main.go from the development container shell by pressing ctrl + c.
 Rerun your application in debug mode:
 ```shell
 dlv debug --headless --listen=:2345 --log --api-version=2
 ```
 9. Open the Debug view in VS Code and run the Connect to okteto debug configuration
 10. Add a breakpoint on main.go, line 17.
-Call your application by executing from your local shell:  curl test-okteto-sandbox-cwis-cs.ocp-02.ikeadt.com:8080 or refreshing web browsr page https://test-okteto-sandbox-cwis-cs.ocp-02.ikeadt.com/
+Call your application by executing from your local shell:  curl test-okteto-sandbox-cwis-cs.ocp-02.testdomain.com:8080 or refreshing web browser page https://test-okteto-sandbox-cwis.testdomain.com/
 11. The execution will halt at the breakpoint.
 The user can then inspect the request, the available variables, etc…
 12. Cancel the execution of debug mode from the development container shell by pressing ctrl + c
 13. Finishing the test, terminate container and stop okteto using the command